-From 2016 through 2020, we paid nearly \$1 billion in taxes.
-These funds helped facilitate infrastructure projects, education and safety services.
+From 2016 through 2021, we paid more than \$1 billion in taxes.
+These funds help facilitate infrastructure projects, education and safety services.

 In Pennsylvania, we also pay an annual "impact fee" that includes funds from natural gas operations and allocates a percentage to municipalities where we do business.
 Municipalities choose how to spend these funds according to 13 "purposes" outlined by the state's Act 13.
 The remaining percentage of fees is distributed across all counties to be used for environmental initiatives.